Tatsu-Kishi/helm-elastiflow/README.md

 # Elastic-stack Helm Chart

-This chart installs an elasticsearch cluster with kibana and logstash by default.
+This chart installs an elasticsearch 6.6.1 cluster with elastiflow 3.4.1 on logstash 6.1.3 and kibana by default.
-You can optionally disable logstash and install Fluentd if you prefer.
 It also optionally installs filebeat, nginx-ldapauth-proxy and elasticsearch-curator.

 ## Prerequisites Details